mslinklater/Metal/MyMetalCPP/README.md

 * Move the shaders out in to their own .metal files - DONE
 * Get rid of the temporary pointers - why are they there ?
 Seems a waste of space.
 * Abstract away a mesh object
+* Integrate DearImGui
+* Add the physics in a weekend stuff
+* Look at Ray Tracing

 ## Notes

+* Idea - Compute procgen

 ### 00